 It’s not something that people have to think about every day, but they will have to deal with it.

 This process can be highly uncomfortable for both parties involved.

 Generally, the nurse just wants to clean up after the patient and move on.

 However, depending on what problem the patient is currently dealing with, it can get a lot more serious than that what you would expect.

-Kidney stones are very painful for just about anyone who has the displeasure of feeling them in your stomach.
+Kidney stones are very painful for just about anyone who has the displeasure of feeling them in their stomach.

-But the patient may also have to poop at the time, leaving both of the people put in a vulnerable position.
+But the patient may also have to poop at the time, leaving both people to put in a vulnerable position.

 Though, those kinds of cases are few and far between.

 See also: How Often Does Hospice Nurse Visit?